Initiatives in Afghanistan

 The Foundation is indebted to its partner NGO, WADAN, for support in its Logar and Wardak projects.
 To learn more about WADAN, please use the link: Welfare Association for Development of Afghanistan

-The Foundation is working with a former American Councils YES exchange student who is graduating from Lyndon Institute in Lydonville, VT and the Shuhada Organization, an indigenous non-governmental and non-profit organization committed to reconstruction and development, as it seeks to build a school library or community based library in Bamyan.
+The Foundation is working with a former American Councils YES exchange student who is attending Green Mountain College in Vermont and the Shuhada Organization, an indigenous non-governmental and non-profit organization committed to reconstruction and development, as it seeks to build a school library or community based library in Bamyan.
 See Shuhada Organization for more information about this impressive organization.

 http://www.goodrichfoundation.org/files/134.jpg